The Holly and the Ivy (film)

-The Holly and the Ivy is a 1952 British drama film directed by George More O'Ferrall and starring Ralph Richardson, Celia Johnson, and Margaret Leighton with Denholm Elliott, John Gregson and Hugh Williams also in the cast.
+The Holly and the Ivy is a 1952 British drama film directed by George More O'Ferrall and starring Ralph Richardson, Celia Johnson, and Margaret Leighton.
 It was adapted from the 1950 play of the same name by Wynyard Browne.
-Produced by Anatole de Grunwald and co-scripted by Browne and de Grunwald it was distributed by British Lion Films.
-It is about an Irish clergyman whose neglect of his grown offspring, in his zeal to tend to his parishioners, comes to the surface at a Christmas family gathering.
+Produced by Anatole de Grunwald and co-scripted by Browne and de Grunwald it was distributed by British Lion Films, and released in the United States in 1954 by the independent Pacemaker Pictures.
+An Irish clergyman whose neglect of his grown offspring, in his zeal to tend to his parishioners, comes to the surface at a Christmas family gathering.

-The film was shot at Shepperton Studios outside London with sets designed by the art director Vincent Korda.
 Actresses Margaret Halstan and Maureen Delany reprised their roles from the stage.
-It was released in the United States in 1954 by the independent Pacemaker Pictures.